 On Friday: children need to wear their school uniform and bring their PE kits into school to change into in the afternoon.
 On both of these days children will wear their PE kits home.

 Start & End of the School Day

-School opens at 8:35am and children should enter through the door by year 4 before 8.45am.
+School opens at 8:35am and children should enter through their classroom doors before 8.45am.
 If arriving after this time, please enter via the office.
 Children will be dismissed at 3.10pm by the staff by the same door.
 For any parents considering allowing their children to walk home from school unaccompanied permission for this must be granted by Mrs Francis.

 Year Group Specific Information

 Year 5 marks the start of phase 3 (upper Primary) and brings with it new responsibilities and opportunities.
 Phase 3 provides the opportunity for children to develop independence and self-management.
 To support this we strongly encourage children to take responsibility as a learner.